apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/distsql/syntax/rdl/rdl-encrypt-rule.en.md

 - `PLAIN` specifies the plain column, `CIPHER` specifies the cipher column
 - `encryptAlgorithmType` specifies the encryption algorithm type, please refer to [Encryption Algorithm](/en/user-manual/shardingsphere-jdbc/configuration/built-in-algorithm/encrypt/)
 - Duplicate `tableName` will not be created
-- - `queryWithCipherColumn` support case true or false
+- `queryWithCipherColumn` support uppercase or lowercase true or false

 ## Example